 For the economically minded who prefer a guided tour, there are Red Blue and Green Group Tours

 For more discerning visitors or groups we offer Private Tours with some of the best guides in Cappadocia.

 Whirling Dervish Show

 Held in the spectacular setting of Saruhan, a 13th century Saruhan Seljuk caravanserai (motel for camel trains), this ceremony is the inspiration of Mevlana Celaleddin-i Rumi (1207 - 1273).

 The Sema (whirling ceremony) represents a spiritual ascent via love and truth to perfection, and the return to better serve all without descrimination in respect of belief, class, or race.

 The ceremony is performed in a respectful atmosphere and the audience remains silent.

-Before the ceremony an amazing light show is held in the courtyard, showing scenes from Cappadocian culture.
+After the ceremony an amazing light show is held in the courtyard, showing scenes from Cappadocian culture.

 Turkish Night Show